Thinking of starting your own podcast? Great!

 7. Your podcast is now listed on Spotify.

 So, How Do I Choose From The Best Podcast Hosting Sites?

 We’ve seen the best podcast hosting services available today.
-We’ve also seen the best free podcast hosting platforms.
+We’ve also seen the best free hosting platforms.

 So, what is the best podcast hosting platform for your business?